 So, what is a wisdom school?
 And how does it teach something that can’t be reduced to words?

-Rather than focusing primarily on communicating information, a wisdom school places the primary focus on helping people live wisely.
+Rather than focusing primarily on communicating information, a wisdom school places the primary focus on helping people access and live the wisdom that flows from the mind of Christ.
 Through readings, teaching, conversation, modelling, and practices, teachers and participants learn from and with each other.
 Together they learn to access the well-being and wholeness that comes through participation in God’s transformational agenda of making all things new in Christ.
 Together they learn to see all of life through God’s eyes.
 And, as we do this, slowly but surely our center of gravity shifts from our mind to our heart, and our consciousness and identity expand.
 Slowly but surely we move from duality to integrality as we increasingly relate to life not by differentiation and judgement but with heartful compassion for all that share earth as our home.
 Slowly but surely we are transformed and we become more whole.